SitecorePowerShell/Book/appendix/indexing/find-item.md

 ## Detailed Description

 The Find-Item command searches for items using the Sitecore Content Search API.
+The type `SearchResultItem` is used as the type when working with `IQueryable`.

 © 2010-2019 Adam Najmanowicz, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions